 Feature 1.
 Press the Feature soft key.
 Twin 2.
 Press the Twin soft key.
-The screen displays the message Twinning?
-Yes 3.
+The screen displays the message Yes Twinning?
+105 3.
 Press the Yes softkey.
 The screen displays the last number to which calls were twinned.
 4. Specify the phone number of the device that you want to twin your deskphone with: Enable To twin calls with the previously used number, press the Enable soft key.
+The screen displays the confirmation message Activation OK to confirm that twinning is OR enabled.
+OR

+Edit press the Edit soft key and enter the new number.

+Done Press the Done soft key to save the new number.

+Enable Press the Enable soft key.
 The screen displays the confirmation message Activation OK to confirm that twinning is enabled.
-OR OR

-To twin calls a different number, press the Edit soft key and enter the new number.

-- Press the Done soft key to save the new number. - Press the Enable soft key.
-The screen displays the confirmation message Activation OK to confirm that twinning is enabled.
+To disab ole twinning:

 Feature 1.
 Press the Feature soft key.

 Twin 2.
 Press the Twin soft key.

 The screen displays the message Twinning?

 Yes 3.
 Press the Yes softkey.

-The screen displays the prompt Disable Twinning?
+• The screen displays the prompt Disable Twinning?

 Yes 4.
 Press the Yes softkey.

-The screen displays the message Deactivation OK.
+The screen displays the message

-Configuring privacy settings
+Configuring Privacy settings

-The IP Deskphone provides several privacy settings.
 You can restrict caller information coming to the IP Deskphone or caller information leaving the IP Deskphone.
-You can also restrict the name, SIP address, or both from appearing on the screen.
-In addition, you can prevent a call from being recorded and restrict it from intrusions.
+You can restrict the name, SIP address, or both from appearing on the screen.